-Your personal data is only processed in countries belonging to the European Economic Area.
+Your personal data is only processed in the UK or countries belonging to the European Economic Area.
 All these countries have privacy laws that meet similar standards to the UK.

 Your personal data will only be processed in connection with your NEC.
-Your data will be removed if you no longer want to have an NEC.
+Your data will be removed if you inform your local council or SPT that you no longer want to have an NEC.
 Your data will also be removed if your Council believes you no longer qualify for the NEC.
-For example you may no longer have an address in Scotland.
+For example, you may have moved away from Scotland.